Phil Bolger: Leeboards and rigs

 Bolger championed leeboards as low-tech and practical, to the chagrin of many yachties.
 The conventional wisdom is that they are ugly.
 Even many of his centerboard designs had boards that were off-center or all the way to one side or the other (for example, the Birdwatcher and the AS29).
 He concluded that a single leeboard is sufficient in many cases on small boats, and that rigs could be stepped off the centerline without much effect on performance.
 Bolger advocated leeboards as being a simple means of providing lateral plane to all types of sailing vessel, eliminating many of the disadvantages of centerboards, daggerboards and keels, following broadly in the concepts of L. Francis Herreshoff, various years his senior and, as stated by Bolger, one of the most influential yacht designers from his perspective.

 He used traditional rigs, from the simplest "Cat rig" (single sail) through sloops, many yawls and schooners at a time when almost all other designers were concentrating purely on racing rule derived sloops.
 The diversity of rigs was accompanied by a broad spectrum of sails including the sprit-boomed leg of mutton, the sprit sail, the gaff sail, the lug sail and the lateen in addition to the classic Bermudan/marconi rig.
 His book '100 Sailing Rigs "Straight talk"' later reedited as '103 Sailing Rigs "Straight talk"' provides a fascinating look at both rig configurations and sail types as well as his insight into a subject in which he was undoubtedly an expert.

-His experience over the years with well over 600 designs allowed him ample space to experiment with all kinds of designs, rigs and materials.
-His comments on each subject in books as well as articles published in magazines of the period are based on his research, analysis, first hand experience and use of the different configurations.
-He is further very clear in explaining the mistakes and corrections he made in each case, and why.
+With experience spanning over 600 designs, he had ample opportunity to experiment with various designs, rigs, and materials.
+His commentary in books and periodicals is grounded in research, analysis, and firsthand experience with different configurations.
+He also clearly explains the mistakes he encountered, the corrections he made, and the reasoning behind them.